Use Leftover Turkey in Many Creative Ways

 - 1 tablespoon water

 Either follow these instructions to make your crust or buy ready-made crust in a tube.

-- 1Whisk together flour and salt.Cut in shortening until you get pea-sized pieces.Advertisement
+- 1Cut in shortening until you get pea-sized pieces.Whisk together flour and salt.Advertisement

 - 2Add 1-2 tablespoons ice water at a time and toss mixture to incorporate.Advertisement